sweetlilmre/TapuinoNext/README.md

 UPDATE:
 - "instructions" to build a stripboard prototype are available at [Prototype Build](docs/PrototypeBuild.md)
-- schematics and board designs for reference implementations are available in the [Eagle](docs/Eagle) folder. **NB: THESE ARE UNTESTED**
+- schematics and board designs for reference implementations are available in the [Eagle](docs/Eagle) folder.
+- the mini board has been produced and tested successfully!
+- **NB: the micro board has not**

 The BOM for the TapuinoNext is:
 - ESP32 Devkit equivalent: e.g. https://www.banggood.com/ESP32-WiFi-+-bluetooth-Development-Board-Ultra-Low-Power-Consumption-Dual-Core-ESP-32-ESP-32S-Similar-ESP8266-Geekcreit-for-Arduino-products-that-work-with-official-Arduino-boards-p-1175488.html